lebergarrett/k3s-kumpdev-mc-pv/README.md

 ## Issues with ansible playbook

-If there are any issues running the playbook portion, you can destroy the null resource used for it by running `terraform destroy -target null_resource.backup_cronjob --var-file=$VAR_FILE` and then reapplying as necessary.
+If there are any issues running the playbook portion, you can destroy the null resource used for it by running `terraform destroy -target null_resource.backup_cronjob --var-file=$VAR_FILE` and then reapply as necessary.